 Biography

 André Breton called him “the most Surrealist of us all”, yet Joan Miró was not a member of the group.
-A peerless figure of modern art, adamant in his pictorial research, Miró claimed absolute liberty from any norm – Cubist, Surrealist, Abstract – that might have constrained his singular expressions as a painter, sculptor, ceramist, illustrator of artists’ books, and designer for the theatre.
+A peerless figure of modern art, adamant in his pictorial research, Miró claimed absolute liberty from any norm – Cubist, Surrealist, Abstract – that might have constrained his singular expressions as a painter, sculptor, ceramist, engraver, and designer for the theatre.

 Major museums worldwide have collected Miró’s work.
 Two foundations bear his name: the Fundació Joan Miró in Barcelona, and the Fundació Pilar i Joan Miró in Palma.
 In 2018, the Grand Palais in Paris dedicated to Miró his largest retrospective to date.